JasonToups/markdown-resume/resume.md

 ### Hawaii United Okinawa Association : Front End Engineer / San Francisco / Apr 2020 - Oct 2020

-HUOA is a philanthropic organization dedicated to cultural exchange between Hawaii & Japan.
+A philanthropic organization dedicated to cultural exchange between Hawaii & Japan.

 - **Refactored** existing static HUOA site to a dynamic React site, using Wordpress on the backend.
 - **Built** reusable containers & components that were used across the site.